Nexiz15/series-tracker/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Injectable Adaptions
+If you add new services that uses the `@Injectable` annotation, you have to run this command afterwards: `flutter packages pub run build_runner build`